HiralThadeshwar31/CPSC-8710-Memory-game/README.md

 ### CSS

-Bothe the index and home pages passed the W3C CSS validation Service with no errors shown.
+Both the index and home pages passed the W3C CSS validation Service with no errors shown.

-### Javascript

-JSHint has returned back 51 warnings, however no problems with logic or syntax.
-The warnings are all related to the use of the let and const keywords, which is in itself not an issue.
-JSHint has recommended that those keywords are available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz), and I figured that I needed to tell JSHint that my code uses ECMAScript 6 specific syntax.
-However not all browsers implement them, so I didn't worry about the JSHint feedback, for as long as there are no logical or syntactical errors.

 ### Responsiveness